Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 3. Certified Security and Centralized Governance

-At Weavee we have safety certifications like ISO 27001, SOC 2 and FedRAMP, and the use of Azure components such as Key Vault and Entra ID to manage identities, encryption in transit (HTTPS/TLS) and secrets.
+At Weavee we have security certifications like ISO 27001, SOC 2 and FedRAMP, and the use of Azure components such as Key Vault and Entra ID to manage identities, encryption in transit (HTTPS/TLS) and secrets.

 In terms of TCO, that means: